PKUFlyingPig/Self-learning-Computer-Science/README.md

 The shining part of the course is the labs and projects, which will greatly enhance your mastery of the knowledge.

 - Labs : there are three labs in total
-  - padding oracle : how to make use of the padding oracle to breach the block cryption.
+  - padding oracle : how to make use of the padding oracle to breach the block cypher.
   - a real attack : a real problem countered in the CS61A's exam file releasing
   - networking : packet sniffing
 - Projects : there are three projects in total